Reading time: 9 min.

 A Garibaldi beard is a bold and confident style which can take at least half a year to grow before it can be trimmed into its iconic shape.
 However, once you get there, all you need to do is give it a regular trim to be sure it doesn’t lose contour.

-This style is ideally 15-20 cm long and has a wide, flat, rounded base.
-It is ideal for oval or rectangular faces and can be left slightly on the wilder side.
-Using wax, mousse or other fixating products on it can ruin its unruly appearance, taming it and undermining its effect.
+This style is ideally 15-20 cm long, so it’s a great option for those seeking long beard styles.
+The Garibaldi beard has a wide, flat, rounded base.
+It is ideal for oval or rectangular faces and should be left slightly on the wilder side.
+Using wax, mousse or other fixing products can compromise its trademark unruly appearance.

 Man wearing a Bandholz beard